eflautt/ga-data-science/projects/final-projects/03-exploratory-analysis/readme.md

 - Keep the project simple!
 The "cool" part of the analysis will come; just looking at simple relationships between variables can be incredibly insightful.
 - Consider building some helper functions that help you quickly visualize and interpret data.
    - Exploratory data analysis should be formulaic; the code should not be holding you back.
 There are plenty of "starter code" examples from class materials.
-- DRY: Don't Repeat Yourself.
+- DRY: Don't Repeat Yourself!
 If you see yourself copy and pasting code a lot, turn it into a function, and use the function instead!

 ---